Smart grid protocols

 Automated Demand Response

-Written in Rust, our implementation is fast, lightweight, reliable, and can be used in many different environments.
-It will be an important building block for a multitude of digital products and services required for the further electrification of our energy systems and the energy transition.
+Written in Rust, our implementation is fast, reliable, and suitable for many environments.
+It is a building block for a multitude of digital products and services underpinning the energy transition.

 What We've Done